LRVIJAY2003/mi_card/README.md

                                  for doc in relevant_docs])

             prompt = f"""
-            Query: {query}
+            User Query: {query}

-            Additional Context: {additional_context}
+            Additional Context (if provided): {additional_context}

-            Relevant Information:
+            Relevant Information from Knowledge Base:
             {context}

-            Please provide a comprehensive answer based ONLY on the provided information.
+            Please provide a comprehensive response following these guidelines:

+            1. Answer Accuracy:
+               - Use ONLY information from the provided documentation
+               - If information is insufficient, clearly state what cannot be answered
+               - Do not make assumptions or add information not present in the sources

+            2. Response Structure:
+               - Start with a direct answer to the query
+               - Provide relevant details and context
+               - Include step-by-step instructions if applicable
+               - List any prerequisites or dependencies mentioned

+            3. Source Attribution:
+               - Reference specific documents for key information
+               - Indicate which document contains which part of the answer

+            4. Technical Details:
+               - Include any specific technical parameters mentioned
+               - Note any version requirements or compatibility issues
+               - Highlight any warnings or important considerations

+            5. Additional Considerations:
+               - Mention any related topics that might be relevant
+               - Note any limitations or edge cases
+               - Suggest related queries if applicable

-            If certain aspects cannot be answered from the available information, clearly state this.
+            Remember: Base your response ONLY on the provided documentation.
+If certain aspects of the query cannot be answered from the available information, explicitly state this limitation.
             """

             response = self.model.generate_content(prompt)